 Stash the phone, leave the tablet home, and go “off the grid” for an incredible travel experience in New York’s Finger Lakes Region.
-This is where slower days and spectacular scenery meet unique B&Bs and amazing farm-to-table dining experiences.
+This is where slower days and spectacular outdoor scenery meet unique B&Bs and farm-to-table dining experiences.

 As appealing as it sounds to unplug from all your digital devices for a week, we know it’s difficult to actually make that happen in the digitally obsessed world we live in, but now is the time we really need a digital detox vacation for our mental health and overall wellness, even if only for a few days.
 Here are some ideal ways to disconnect from technology and reconnect with ourselves in the Finger Lakes.